dmidlo/histdata.com-tools/docs/historical-carving-contracts.md

 Only accepted rows and accepted lineage remain process-local. `metadata()` uses content hashes instead of embedding them.
 Rejected rows are discarded;
-final Parquet publication remains a later stage.
+final Parquet publication is implemented as the later #446 stage.
 This preserves the streaming
 design: candidate generation, carving, and later reconciliation can operate one bounded window at a time without materializing a permanent augmented-history intermediate.